dvollrath/SmallProjects/ReadMe.md

 This seems like overkill, I'm sure.
 From my perspective it is necessary as part of managing many projects, and is a usual feature of projects like this which operate on plain text data files.
 See learning Git as a feature here, as it is something you can put on a resume and use to assist in finding other RA jobs.

+To assist, you can also download [Github Desktop](https://desktop.github.com/download/) which gives you a GUI interface and helps step through the process of pushing your work to the repository online.